WHERE IS THE MAT-SU VALLEY?

 I WANT TO GET MARRIED IN ALASKA.
 CAN YOU RECOMMEND SOME UNIQUE PLACES?

 Have you ever considered getting married on a glacier?
 The Matanuska Glacier and the Knik Glacier are accessible and make a unique setting.
 Hatcher Pass or on one of the beautiful lakes makes a spectacular backdrop, too.
-How about on Mt.
-McKinley?
+How about on Denali?
 Contact us for a Meeting Planner Guide to get you started on this exciting and important event.

 WE WANT TO SPEND A FEW DAYS IN THE MAT-SU.
 CAN YOU RECOMMEND LODGING OPTIONS?

 See our Lodging section for a listing of accommodations that can be sorted by category and region.
 You can find just about any type of lodging from small bed and breakfasts to large hotels and wilderness lodges.